-- 1.1 This policy is issued and maintained by the Executive Director of Human Resources on behalf of the trust, at the issue defined on the front sheet, which supersedes and replaces all previous versions. - 1.2 The purpose of this policy is to enable the Trust to meet its obligation to protect such staff so far as is reasonably practicable from the risks of lone working.
+- 1.1 This policy is issued and maintained by the Director of People on behalf of the Trust, at the issue defined on the front sheet, which supersedes and replaces all previous versions. - 1.2The purpose of this policy is to enable the Trust to meet its obligation to protect such staff so far as is reasonably practicable from the risks involved in lone working.